bhardwajrohit/MutitaskingInRTOS/README.md

+# Simple Task Executive

-# Mutitasking In RTOS
+# Linux

 # On STM32F3

-# Simple Task Communications

-This code demonstrate simple 'multitasking' using the Simple Monitor code

-It also demonstrate simple inter-process communication using a shared global variable
+The program performs the follwing tasks:

+● Create a new task

+● Kill another task

+● Kill themselves